huggingface/huggingface_hub/docs/hub/searching-the-hub.md

-We can see that it is under `PyTorch`.
-So what we want to use is `model_args.library.PyTorch`:
+It is!
+The `PyTorch` name is there, so you'll need to use `model_args.library.PyTorch`:

 ```python